-1. Enrollment Policy

-a.
-Any student attending Preschool -5^{th} grade may enroll in Adventuretime programs (i.e., preschool, before/after school, all day, or summer programs).

-2. Registration Procedure

-- a.
-Parents/Legal guardians must register online at the following website: http://urbandaleschools.revtrak.net - b.
-Contact the Adventuretime office (515-457-5855) if you have any questions regarding the online registration process.
+- 1. Enrollment Policy - a.
+Any student attending Preschool 5th grade may enroll in Adventuretime programs (i.e., preschool, before/after school, all day, or summer programs). - All Preschool Students attending Summer Programming must have attended Urbandale Preschool that school year. - 2.
+Registration Procedure - a.
+Parents/Legal guardians must register online at the following website: - http://urbandaleschools.revtrak.net - b.
+Contact the Adventuretime office (515-457-5855) if you have any

-3. Required Documentation to Register
+- questions regarding the online registration process. - 3.
+Required Documentation to Register - a.

-- a.
 Parents must fill out the entire online registration form. - b.
 Parents will be sent a 2023-2024 Adventuretime Emergency Form through Docu-Sign, to fill out and submit. - c.
 A current Certificate of Immunization must be presented on or before the first day the student attends the Adventuretime program.
 The certificate must include a health official's signature as well as source of immunization.
 This certificate must be updated as the child receives immunizations. - d.
-A copy of adolescent physical must be presented on or before the first day the student attends the Adventuretime program.
+A copy of adolescent physical must be presented on or before the first day the student attends the Adventuretime program. - e.
+Action Plans must be completed for any student with medication such as an Epi-Pen or Inhaler.